 2 tablespoons boiling water

 Combine the butter and chocolate in a saucepan over low heat and stir until melted.
 (Be careful not to overheat the chocolate as it could seize.)
 Alternatively, put the chocolate and butter in a microwave-safe bowl and microwave on medium for about 1 minute.
 Stir and continue to heat for about 15 seconds at a time, stirring between intervals, until the chocolate and butter are melted and smooth.

-Sift the powdered sugar into a small bowl.
+Sift the confectioners' sugar into a small bowl.

-Stir the sifted powdered sugar into the melted butter and chocolate.
+Stir the sifted confectioners' sugar into the melted butter and chocolate.
 Beat the mixture, adding small amounts of boiling water until thinned as desired.
 If you happen to find it too thin, add a little more powdered sugar.
 If too thick, add more hot water.